riknetus/n8n-nodes-amazon-selling-partner/README.md

    - **401 Unauthorized** → LWA credentials invalid/refresh token expired.
    - **403 Forbidden** → seller hasn’t authorized the required role or the app lacks it.

-### 5. Running Analytics
+### 5. Data Kiosk (GraphQL)

-- Set `Analytics → Advanced Options → analyticsMode = auto`.
-The node tries Data Kiosk first and falls back to Reports if necessary.
-- If you know you lack Data Kiosk role, set `analyticsMode = reports` to skip the 403.
-- Provide `marketplaceIds`, date range, and ASIN/SKU filters that match the target mode.
+Use the `Data Kiosk` resource to run GraphQL queries:

+1. Operation `Run Query and Download`
+2. Provide your GraphQL `query`
+3. The node will create the query, poll until `DONE`, then download the document (handles pagination when present)

+Grant the “Selling Partner Insights / Data Kiosk” role in Developer Central.
+If you lack this role, use the `Reports` resource instead.

 ### 6. Refreshing LWA credentials